Book A Speaker

 Programs are subject to staff availability.

-In cases where the speaker has to travel over two hours for an evening program, overnight lodging will be required.
+Overnight lodging will be required if the speaker has to travel over two hours for an evening program.

 Payment is due on the day of the program.
-In cases where significant travel is involved, payment will be required two weeks in advance.
+In cases involving significant travel, payment will be required two weeks in advance.

 Cancellations must be made at least 24 hours in advance.
-Cancellations less than 24 hours in advance of a scheduled booking are still responsible for paying for their originally booked program.
+Cancellations less than 24 hours in advance of a scheduled booking are still responsible for paying for the originally booked program.

 The Art of Surviving: Belle Isle and Beyond